FinleyGibson/Datascience-Best-Practices/README.md

 A lot of the content for the `.gitignore` is standard boilerplate which does not change between projects, and there are useful [generators](https://www.toptal.com/developers/gitignore/) to help build comprehensive files.
 An example `.gitignore` file has been included [here](./.gitignore).

+There are also online resources for generating .gitignore files such as [toptal.com](https://www.toptal.com/developers/gitignore), where you can search operating system, IDEs or programming languages you are using and generate a boilerplate .gitignore to exclude associate unwanted files.

 ## Project Structure